nstansbury/BeCSS/README.md

-## *BeCSS* :: A lazy CSS code pattern for UI components
+## *BeCSS* :: A lazy, classless, CSS pattern for UI components

-_**Behavioural CSS**_ is a very simple pattern for writing and maintaining CSS style declarations specifically for modular UI components.
+**BeCSS** - or "_**Behavioural CSS**_" is a very simple pattern for writing and maintaining CSS style declarations specifically for modular UI components.

 One very well known software design pattern for writing abstracted, modular code is having a clear [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Yet almost everywhere, we see JavaScript code on websites or web applications modifying a DOM elements' ```class``` attribute just to affect how it is rendered or presented, yet this clearly breaks a core premise of [SoC](https://en.wikipedia.org/wiki/Separation_of_concerns) as we have tied our underlying JavaScript implementation to a CSS visual representation of our UI component.

 Whilst there are are number of CSS patterns that attempt to address the issues with CSS class overuse and naming conventions, none of them really address the primary problem.

 ### The pattern
-**Behavioural CSS** addresses the overuse and naming issues around CSS classes as well their lack of semantic relevance, and ensures a clear separation of concerns in our code.
+"**Behavioural CSS**" addresses the overuse and naming issues around CSS classes as well their lack of semantic relevance, and ensures a clear separation of concerns in our code.
 The core premise is simply to be as lazy as possible and maximise the use of the browsers CSS engine by following two simple rule:

 ### The rules